gooddavvy/markdown-repository-snapshot-app/README.md

 **Need to work on:**

 - [x] Making it work via GitHub API and GitHub API token
-- [ ] Allowing the user to provide their own GitHub API token
 - [ ] Doing it via web scraping

 **Feel free to look at the code--the app is all open-source!**